ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 id = 'id_example' # String | ID is the identity's ID.
 opts = {
   per_page: 789, # Integer | Items per Page  This is the number of items per page.
-  page: 789, # Integer | Pagination Page
+  page: 789, # Integer | Pagination Page  This value is currently an integer, but it is not sequential.
+The value is not the page number, but a reference.
+The next page can be any number and some numbers might return an empty list.
+For example, page 2 might not follow after page 1.
+And even if page 3 and 5 exist, but page 4 might not exist.
   active: true # Boolean | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned.
 }